-Rome wasn’t built in a day, and one day is nowhere near enough to see everything the city has to offer.
-Even a year isn’t enough to be totally honest.
+Rome wasn’t built in a day, and one day is nowhere near enough to see everything this city has to offer.
+Even a year isn’t enough, to be totally honest.
 That said, there may be circumstances – a cruise, a multi-city tour of Italy, a layover – in which you really only have one day to spare in the city.
 Here we show you what to not to miss.

 With this itinerary you will see (among other things) the unmissable:

 - Trevi Fountain

 - The Vatican Museums (buy skip the lines tickets here >)

 - The Colosseum, Imperial Forum & Trajan Forum (buy skip the lines tickets here >)

 What follows is just our opinion, and of course there are many other options available.